devrawl/stratosmining/docs/stratos-frequently-asked-questions.md

-??? info "When staking?"
+??? info "Can i stake STOS?"

-    Once mainnet is live, we will be able to delegate our tokens to a validator from the Stratos Wallet.
+    Yes, you can delegate our stos coins to a validator from the Stratos Wallet.
+See [Staking](../staking).

     Anyone with access to a server can setup a validator or a resource node to generate some extra rewards.

-    Until mainnet is live, you cannot use your ERC20 stos tokens for staking.
+    However, you will need to bridge the ERC-20 tokens to Stratos native coins for staking.